Skip to main content

 -H "Content-Type: application/json" \

 If the request succeeded then you should receive an HTTP 200 response.
 The web server in the Appliance will take around five seconds to restart.
-Now, when attempting to make an HTTP request to the Appliance you should see that no response is returned:
+Now, when attempting to make an HTTP request to the Appliance you will be redirected to an https endpoint instead.

-To set a password, make a POST request to the /v1/security/adminpassword endpoint.
-The username for basic auth is always admin.
+To set your own password, make a POST request to the /v2/security/adminpassword endpoint.
+The username for basic auth is always admin and cannot be changed.

-If this request was successful then you should receive an HTTP 200 response with a success message.
+If this request was successful, then you should receive an HTTP 200 response with a success message.
 The web server in the Appliance will take around five seconds to restart.
-All requests to HTTPS endpoints will now require a valid Authorization header as specified by RFC7617.
+All requests to management API endpoints will now require a valid Authorization header as specified by RFC7617.
 Unauthenticated requests will fail, for example:

 Authenticated requests should succeed.
 If you are using curl then the --user flag can be used to set the username and password (separated with a colon).
 If you're using the Management Interface in a browser than a prompt will appear for a username and password.